 - Must have taken and received at least a B grade in the course or another course equivalent to the one in which they are serving; and

-- Must be UC students enrolled in at least twelve units of course work during the semester in which they are serving as a Reader; and
+- Must be UC students enrolled in at least twelve units of course work during the semester in which they are serving; and

 - Must have maintained at least a 3.0 grade-point average in their previous academic work; and